C-Otto/rebalance-lnd/README.md

-                        times the lnd default (base: 1 sat, rate: 1 millionth sat) per hop on average --econ-fee            (default: disabled) Economy Fee Mode, see README.md"
+                        times the lnd default (base: 1 sat, rate: 1 millionth sat) per hop on average --econ-fee            (default: disabled) Economy Fee Mode, see README.md" --econ-fee-factor ECON_FEE_FACTOR
+                        (default: 1.0) When using --econ-fee, compare the costs against the expectedincome, scaled by this factor.
+As an example, with --econ-fee-factor 1.5, routes that cost at most 150% of the expected earnings are tried.
+Use values smaller than 1.0 to restrict routes to only consider those earning more/costing less.
 ```

 ### List of channels